mbazan23/quidditch/frontman_multiple_roles.md

 <password>
 -->

 ## We connect by ssh.
-The prompt is displayed, indicating the successful connection
+The user's name is displayed, indicating the successful connection

 ```shell
 $ sshpass -p '<password>' \